intel-staging/nixl/src/plugins/obj/README.md

   - If `metaInfo` is provided in the blob descriptor, it is used as the object key
   - Otherwise, the device ID is converted to a string and used as the object key
 - This mapping is used during transfer operations to locate the correct S3 object

+Important: `metaInfo` is the S3 object key within the configured bucket.
+It is not a URL.
+If you pass a value containing `://` (e.g., `http://host/bucket/key`), it will be used as a literal key string, which is almost certainly not what you want.
+Configure endpoint, region, and bucket via backend parameters or environment, and pass only the object key in `metaInfo`.

 ### Read Operations